kimmknight/raweb/frontend/docs/(administration)/installation/index.md

 2. Extract the contents of the zip file to a folder in your IIS website's directory (default is `C:\inetpub\wwwroot`)
 3. In IIS Manager, create a new application pool with the name **raweb**.
 Use **.NET CLR Version v4.0.30319** with **Integrated** pipeline mode.
 4. In IIS, convert the folder to an application.
 Use the **raweb** application pool.
-   At the application level, edit Anonymous Authentication to use the application pool identity (raweb) instead of IUSR.
+5. At the application level, edit Anonymous Authentication to use the application pool identity (raweb) instead of IUSR.
-5. Ensure that the **Users** group has read and execute permissions for the application folder and its children.
+6. Ensure that the **Users** group has read and execute permissions for the application folder and its children.
+7. Install the management service:
+    1. In Command Prompt or PowerShell, navigate to the `bin` folder. (for example: `cd C:\inetpub\wwwroot\RAWeb\bin`)
+    1. Then, run `.\RAWeb.Server.Management.ServiceHost.exe install`.

 ### Install development branches {#install-development-branches}